 - Use visual graphs.
 The age-old adage “show, don’t tell” is an important part of communicating how local SEO plays a major role in the company’s growth trajectory.
 Bar charts, pie charts, and line graphs can help convey the power of local SEO in a visually appealing way.

 - Share and explain growth reports.
 Lenders and investors aren’t always sales-focused; many investors invest in companies with little profits because they see long-term potential.
-Pull your Local Search Rank Checker report, show clickthrough rates from local results, and report page positioning increases.
+Pull your Local Rank Tracker report, show clickthrough rates from local results, and report page positioning increases.
 Any metrics that show a story of growth will help.

 - Cite statistics.
 Investors want to know that real studies have been conducted and data has been collected.
 Fortunately, you don’t have to hire a market research firm to do this for you, as there’s plenty of publicly available data on local SEO.